Google Analytics Exceptions Tracking: Introduction

-As an app developer, unexpected production issues can affect your product’s reputation if not resolved quickly.
-Suffice to say, they can ruin your dinner and weekend plans!
+As an app developer, unexpected production issues can affect your product’s reputation if not resolved quickly.ย Suffice it to say, they can ruin your dinner and weekend plans!

-Exception Tracking, a method for automatically detecting and responding to exceptions in the target application as they occur, can save you from hours (or even days) of troubleshooting!
-A clear policy on how to track exceptions save your time in diagnosing, reproducing and correcting the issues.
-By using Google Analytics Exception tracking you can spend more time in fixing the issue, rather than finding the issue.
+Exception Tracking, a method for automatically detecting and responding to exceptions in the target application as they occur, can save you hours (or even days) of troubleshooting!
+A clear policy on how to track exceptions saves you time in diagnosing, reproducing, and correcting the issues.
+By using Google Analytics Exception tracking you can spend more time fixing the issue, rather than finding the issue.

 Two major steps to be followed to implement Exception Tracking are: